ambroisemaupate/docker-server-env/README.md

       - default
 ```

-## Using Traefik v3.x as main front-end
+## Using Traefik v3.x as the main front-end

 Traefik will be used as a main front-end to route your websites and services.
 It will also handle SSL certificates with Let’s Encrypt.